DO’S AND DON’TS AT A BRIDAL FAIR

 3. If there is a line at the registration area, ask where the end of the line is and fall in line like a good sport.

 4. If you’re also an Organizer of the same industry, do not transact or market your own event.
 Feel free to collect flyers or literature of suppliers/exhibitors but do not invite them to join yours.
-(See #9.)
+It is in bad taste to go around pitching your services to suppliers.
+Please be reminded that solications are not allowed within the trade fair premises.

 Finally, for any questions or concerns, please do not hesitate to get in touch with our team through a call, email, or text.
 We are happy to help sort things out for you, should you need clarification, or if you need to confirm some details about the event.